javedali99/geospatial-and-earth-science-data/README.md

 ## 🌳 Land Use and Land Cover

-Explore these platforms for land use and land cover data:
+Land use and land cover datasets depict the distribution of natural vegetation, agricultural areas, urban zones, and water bodies.
+These datasets are crucial for land management, urban planning, and environmental conservation.

 1. **CORINE Land Cover (Europe)**
    🔗 [https://land.copernicus.eu/pan-european/corine-land-cover](https://land.copernicus.eu/pan-european/corine-land-cover)